Eid el-Fitr: Yoruba entertainers thrill Muslim faithful in Gombe -

 “Today we are following our Sarki, Alhaji Abdulrazaq Alao, the leader of the Yoruba community, who came to observe his prayers and we are entertaining worshippers too.

-“It has been our culture to follow the Sarkin Yarbawa, who also follows the Emir of Gombe, Alh Shehu Abubakar-Shehu III and I have been observing this for the past 31 years without missing a year.”
+“It has been our culture to follow the Sarkin Yarbawa, who also follows the Emir of Gombe, Alhaji Shehu Abubakar-Shehu III, and I have been observing this for the past 31 years without missing a year.”

 “That’s what we are doing; sharing in the happiness of our brothers and making them happy,” he said.

-“I have nowhere else to go.
-I am from Oyo State but I have been here (Gombe) for years, speak Hausa fluently and I have two wives and 13 children in Gombe,” he said.
+“I am from Oyo State, but I have been here (Gombe) for years, speak Hausa fluently and I have two wives and 13 children in Gombe.”

-Another entertainer, Mustapha Ayantunde, said he was happy to be entertaining the worshipers, adding that “this year is a better year and we are good making people happy.”
+Another entertainer, Mustapha Ayantunde, said he was happy to be entertaining the worshipers, adding: “This year is a better year and we are good making people happy.”

-Ayantunde who said he had been playing drum in Gombe State for the past 47 years added that they were asked by Sarkin Yarbawa, Alhaji Abdulrazaq Alao to come and entertain the worshippers.
+Ayantunde, who said he had been playing drum in Gombe State for the past 47 years, added that they were asked by Alao to come and entertain the worshippers.

 He urged Nigerians to cultivate the habit of seeking the happiness of others and “love one another as brothers and sisters as love and tolerance remain the paramount medicine to healing our nation.”